 Department P RT Committee Review

 The department PRT Committee will conduct an in depth review and analysis of the faculty member's professional performance.
-Evidence to be reviewed may be submitted by the department chair and/or the petitioners as well as by the faculty member under review.
-The committee will review annual performance review documents in the faculty member's employment file.
-Additional evidence and materials to be reviewed may be volunteered by or requested by any of the parties to the review.
+Evidence to be reviewed will include the materials submitted by the department chair and/or the petitioners, as well as previous annual performance review documents in the faculty member's employment file.
+Additional evidence and materials to be reviewed may be volunteered by or requested of the chair, the petitioners, or the faculty member who is being reviewed.
 The faculty member will be afforded the opportunity to meet with the committee.
 The committee is responsible for conducting an investigation, studying all the pertinent facts, consulting with appropriate parties, and preparing a written report on its conclusions.
-The basic standard for the review shall be whether the faculty member appropriately and competently discharges the duties associated with his or her position, not whether that performance meets current criteria for tenure.
+The basic standard for the review shall be whether the faculty member meets the minimum criteria for tenured faculty that were established by the PRT Committee.
+This review will be completed within 90 days of the triggering action having occurred.

-Finding and Recommendation
+Findings and Recommendation

 The Substantive Post-Tenure Review will result in one of two outcomes: (1) no action will be taken (i.e., no remediation is needed), or (2) a remediation plan for the appropriate professional development or redirection of the faculty member is determined.

 When the departmental PRT Committee identifies performance deficiencies, an appropriate and reasonable development plan (e.g., teaching effectiveness assistance, mentoring in research, and enrollment in continuing education or graduate programs) is created for the faculty member by the PRT Committee.
 The findings and recommendation should be considered confidential except at the discretion of the faculty member.

-The department PRT Committee is responsible for setting a time period for implementation of the plan and for the follow-up review to assess its success.
-Only the findings and recommendations of the PRT Committee shall be placed in the faculty member's employment file.
-All other Substantive Post-Tenure Review materials shall be maintained in a separate file in the office of the Provost and Vice Chancellor for Academic Affairs and Research.
+The department PRT Committee is responsible for setting a time period for full implementation of the plan.
+This remediation plan will have very clear benchmarks that must be achieved by the STIPULATED DATES .
+At the DATES SET IN THE PLAN , the faculty member and chair will submit documentation as to how well these benchmarks have been achieved to the PRT Committee.
+The Committee will assess this evidence and make a determination as to how well they have been achieved.
+A determination AT THE CONCLUSION OF THE REMEDIATION PLAN that the benchmarks have not been achieved will result in a recommendation forwarded to the Provost for the DISMISSAL OF the faculty member

 Post-Tenure Appeal Procedures

-A faculty member who has undergone a Substantive Post-Tenure Review has the right to one appeal rendered by the University PRT Committee.
-All appeals must be filed with the chair of the University committee within 10 business days of receipt of the written decision of the departmental PRT Committee.
-The appeal must be in writing.
-The decision of the University PRT Committee is forwarded to the Chancellor for final action.
+If the faculty member does not agree with THE RECOMMENDATION FOR DISMISSAL FOLLOWING THE Substantive Post-Tenure Review, he/she has the right to file an appeal, either in writing or electronically, with the Provost within 10 business days.
+The appeal may present additional data that the faculty member feels is pertinent to the case.
+The Provost will consider the information presented in the appeal and investigate all pertinent facts and consult with appropriate parties.
+If the Provost agrees with THE RECOMMENDATION FOR DISMISSAL , he/she will initiate dismissal proceedings through the Academic Hearing Committee (AHC) as outlined in Section IV.h.1 of the Faculty Handbook.